‘Innovative solutions to terrorism and extremism’

-This is apropos my two back-to-back letters to the Editor ‘Innovative solutions to terrorism and extremism’ carried by the newspaper on Sunday and yesterday.
+This is apropos this writer’s three letters to the Editor ‘Innovative solutions to terrorism and extremism’ carried by the newspaper on Sunday, Monday and yesterday.

-The once poor, rustic, and rugged shepherds have been provided with excellent homes at just 20% of the cost, payable through easy installments.
-They have also been equipped with modern skills in cattle and sheep breeding, as well as the production of high-quality dairy products.
+However, when we compare China’s strategic interventions with our own efforts in Pakistan’s restive regions of Balochistan and the erstwhile FATA, we are met with a stark and, frankly, embarrassing contrast.

-Additionally, they have been trained in modern agricultural techniques, enabling them to achieve a decent living and sustainable higher income.
-This initiative has significantly improved their quality of life and economic prospects.
+In these regions, we have largely relied on kinetic power, failing to complement it with the multifaceted approach that China has employed to reintegrate its restive regions into the national fold.

 Qamar Bashir